 Bio

-At PxD, I lead innovative research projects on digital information services to enhance farmers’ climate resilience and gender inclusivity in India, utilizing my skills in research design, data analysis, stakeholder engagement, and fundraising to drive impactful agricultural and developmental solutions.
+At PxD, I lead innovative research projects on digital information services to enhance farmers’ climate resilience and gender inclusivity in India, utilizing my skills in research design, data analysis, stakeholder engagement, and fundraising to drive impactful solutions for farmers.

 Email: vaishnavi.s@gmail.com